kkan0615/kkan0615.github.io/_posts/2022-11-12-alternative-git-checkout.md

 ```
 ## Useful options
 ### ```--staged```
-It will only restore the index.
+It will only restore the index.html file
 ```shell
 git restore --staged index.html
 ```